Green governments: Conclusion

-An important explanation for our unexpected results is that handling intra-ecological conflicts prevented the Green government from implementing drastic changes in environmental and energy outcomes.
+A key result of our study is that environmental and energy outcomes did not change as one would expect.
+The Green government did not influence CO2 emissions or increase energy usage from renewable energies overall.
+It even decreased wind energy power compared to the estimated counterfactual.
+Against the background that the Fukushima nuclear disaster opened a window of opportunity for changes in environmental and energy outcomes, our results are stark.
+It is likely that handling intra-ecological conflicts prevented the Green government from implementing drastic changes in environmental and energy outcomes.
 Expanding wind power, for example, gives rise to trade-offs.
 On the one hand, wind power is an alternative energy that decreases the relative energy usage of fossil fuels.
 On the other hand, wind turbines disfigure the landscape (the Greens in BW encouraged direct democracy and needed to deal with ``not in my back yard'' movements), and wind turbines curtail natural habitats of animals such as birds.
-Intra-ecological conflicts were pronounced, and the Green state government needed to handle those intra-ecological conflicts.
+Intra-ecological conflicts were pronounced, and the Green state government needed to handle those conflicts.

 The Greens did not enjoy broad political majorities in the counties and municipalities.
 Some political projects such as expanding wind energy benefit from support at the local level.
 The lack of political support across all levels of governments made it difficult for the Green state government in BW to implement more policies that reflect their platforms.
-When Green political parties continue to enjoy political support and have opportunities to build state capacities, future Green governments may well influence macroeconomic and environmental outcomes to a larger extent than the first Green government in BW.

-It is conceivable that being in office renders Green politicians pragmatic.
-Green politicians have to consider employees' and employers' interests that may well contradict ecological ideals.
-Citizens want to be employed, and incumbents are more likely to be re-elected when the economy is performing well than in recessions.
+The Green government faced the same issues when being in office as any other government, including handling veto powers and re-election concerns.
+Such issues may prevent Green governments from implementing environmentally friendly policies and improving environmental outcomes.
+On the other hand, our results for wind energy suggest that political parties for which environmental policies have not been frontline issues, such as the CSU in Bavaria, may implement policies to improve environmental outcomes.
+Indeed, substantial policy changes are sometimes implemented by ``unlikely'' parties \citep{cukiermantommasi1998}.